alphagov/paas-community/README.md

 [department-examples](department-examples) contains demos that we have done with departments and councils.

+[helloworld-examples](helloworld-examples) some simple examples showing how to deploy different languages

+[jaeger](jaeger) shows you how to run a distributed tracing and analysis server.

 [kong](kong) enables you to run [Kong](https://konghq.com/), the open source API platform on GOV.UK PaaS

+[pgadmin4](pgadmin) shows you how to run PgAdmin4 on GOV.UK PaaS to administer your Postgres backing services.

 [sentry](sentry) shows you how to run the Sentry exception monitoring tool on GOV.UK PaaS.

+[stratos](strator) is an Open Source Web-based UI (Console) for managing Cloud Foundry.
+It allows users and administrators to both manage applications running in the Cloud Foundry cluster and perform cluster management tasks.

 [the-hive](the-hive) is an open-source incident management platform.

-[pgadmin4](pgadmin) shows you how to run PgAdmin4 on GOV.UK PaaS to administer your Postgres backing services.

 ## Other sources of examples